-The FHLBank System's low but consistent profitability (as measured by ROAA) reflects the primarily low risk profile of its asset base.
-For the first three months of 2022, the FHLBank System's net income to tangible assets was roughly 0.3%, similar to its level over the past several years.
-This compares to a median closer to 0.8% for US banks with a BCA of a1 for the first three months of 2022.
+The FHLBank System's low but consistent profitability reflects the primarily low risk profile of its asset base.
+For the first six months of 2023, the FHLBank System's Moody's-calculated net income to tangible assets was 0.5%, slightly above its level over the past several years.
+The year-to-date return on average assets, a similar measure, of the eleven regional FHLBanks ranged from 0.30% at FHLBank Atlanta to 0.53% at FHLBank Pittsburgh.
+The FHLBank System's profitability measures are generally weaker than those of rated US commercial banks, which are closer to 1.0% on both an ROAA or net income to tangible assets basis.
 We assign a baa1 score for Profitability, which balances the System's low absolute level of earnings with its low earnings volatility.